 However, if it is known that a graph G is a median graph, then G can be embedded isometrically into a hypercube in $O(m \log n)$ time.
 This discrepancy between the embedding complexity and the recognition complexity was a strong motivation to find better recognition algorithms for median graphs.
-The algorithm of Hagauer, Imrich and Klavžar [9] with complexity $O(m\sqrt{n})$ was the first of this kind.
-Later Imrich [11, Theorem 7.27] derived the asymptotically better result $O((m \log n)^{1.41})$.
-Here the exponent 1.41 actually is $2\omega/(\omega+1)$, where ω is the exponent of matrix multiplication with its current value 2.376.
-By a result of Imrich, Klavžar and Mulder [12] this recognition complexity is closely related with the recognition complexity of triangle-free graphs.
-Hence improvements of the recognition complexity of median graphs seem to be very difficult.
+The algorithm of Hagauer, Imrich and Klavžar [11] with complexity $O(m\sqrt{n})$ was the first of this kind.
+Later Imrich [13, Theorem 7.27] derived the asymptotically better result $O((m \log n)^{1.41})$.
+Here the exponent 1.41 actually is $2\omega/(\omega + 1)$, where ω is the exponent of matrix multiplication with its current value 2.376.
+By a result of Imrich, Klavžar and Mulder [14] this recognition complexity of median graphs seem to be very difficult.

 Nonetheless, some classes of median graphs can be recognized much faster.
-This includes planar median graphs [12], which can be recognized in linear time and acyclic cubical complexes [10], which can be recognized in $O(m \log n)$ time.
+This includes planar median graphs [14], which can be recognized in linear time and acyclic cubical complexes [12], which can be recognized in $O(m \log n)$ time.
 Here we show that median graphs with geodetic number two can also be recognized in $O(m \log n)$ time.
 This is possible because of a bound on the maximum degree of a median graph with geodetic number two and the fact that every peripheral subgraph meets geodetic set, see Brešar and Tepeh Horvat [6].